Michigan's Reckless Driving Laws and Penalties

 Read about Michigan’s reckless driving laws and the consequences of a conviction.

 The consequences of a reckless driving conviction depend on the circumstances.
-But generally, the possible penalties are:
+But the possible penalties are provided below.

-A reckless driving conviction also results in a 90-day license suspension and six demerit points going on the motorist's driving record—likely meaning increased insurance rate.
+A reckless driving conviction also results in a 90-day license suspension and six demerit points going on the motorist's driving record—likely meaning increased insurance rates.

 Michigan has another offense called "careless driving."
 The offense is defined as driving "in a careless or negligent manner likely to endanger any person or property, but without wantonness or recklessness."